Khadidja/todo-list-express/README.md

 # TO-DO List App

-A single page app where users can register and add items to one TO-DO list.
+A single page app where users can register and create TO-DO lists.
-Users can add and delete items from the list.
+Users can add and delete items from their list or mark them as completed.

 ## Models: